alanng10/WorldInfoTech/Docue/a.md

 Class has much smaller plat worth if its element land has lower.

 Class has much smaller plat worth if generic is added to it.

+Class has smaller plat worth if reflection info get is added to it.

+Class has much much smaller plat worth if reflection invoke is added to it.